HELLO-50/Sahatak/README.md

 - **Secure & Private**: Medical-grade data protection
 - **AI-Powered**: Intelligent health assessments and recommendations

-*Made with care for the people of Sudan*
+*Made with care for our people, people of Sudan*